denismaggior8/enigma-cypher/README.md

 ![](img/FMA-imitation-game.jpg)

 This repo contains sample code to reproduce the Enigma cyper machine in Python.
-It resamble the Enigma M3 model (3 rotors), as seen in the movie [The imitation game](https://en.wikipedia.org/wiki/The_Imitation_Game), with the following configurations:
+It resambles the Enigma M3 model (with 3 rotors), as seen in the movie [The imitation game](https://en.wikipedia.org/wiki/The_Imitation_Game), with the following configurations:

 - Rotor 1 wiring I
 - Rotor 2 wiring II